Pdgn/blog/_posts/2015-06-25-pdgn-plays-dnd-1.md

 healing to the weakened Vanswaxle.
 Vanswaxle uses his magic to try to escape the jackalwere and give his party members a chance to kill him, but the jackalwere is much faster.
 Ultimately, the jackalwere is able to knock Vanswaxle unconscious before the skilled shot of Raz's bow is able to kill him.
-With one jackelware gone and the other two dead, Ez-Ra uses his medical kit to stabilize Vanswaxle, and the party is able to collect itself once more.
+With one jackalwere gone and the other two dead, Ez-Ra uses his medical kit to stabilize Vanswaxle, and the party is able to collect itself once more.

 To be continued next session.